-Why an ERP system is not a sourcing platform
+Why an ERP system is not a sourcing platformBusiness | June 09, 2022 | By

 Transactions include sales invoicing, payment receipts & Accounts Receivables, Purchase Orders, Material Receipts, Purchase invoices & Accounts Payable.
-Since there was significant working capital involved in maintaining inventory for production and to ensure smooth production to feed sales (revenue generation), the CFOs insisted that inventory tracking and production planning be part of the ERP.
+Since there was significant working capital involved in maintaining inventory for production and ensuring smooth production to feed sales (revenue generation), the CFOs insisted that inventory tracking and production planning be part of the ERP.

 Beyond that, all the processes within the enterprises are technical in nature and do not directly affect the accounting process.
 In other words, the traditional ERP was not designed for processes outside the core transactional activities of a business.
-As a result, initiatives to address these technical processes by customizing ERP have continued to be long and high-effort projects with very poor ROI.
+As a result, initiatives to address these technical processes by customizing ERP have continued to belong and high-effort projects with very poor ROI.

 In some cases, the ERP may have provisions for creating purchase requisitions or quotations from existing suppliers but not much beyond that.
 Hence, Sourcing teams are left to conduct the sourcing process outside the ERP systems on emails and spreadsheets.
 The spreadsheet is poorly equipped to handle the complexity of the sourcing process which involves constant revision of parts, frequent requoting between suppliers and vendors to name a few factors.

 Direct Materials Sourcing spans multiple tiers of Suppliers and multilevel BOMs.
-It involves several dozens to hundreds of suppliers and several hundred line items, sometimes a few thousands, depending on the final product.
-Since control of the cost of goods sold is extremely critical for the success of the businesses, sourcing teams have evolved very well in managing the complexities on spreadsheets.
+It involves several dozens to hundreds of suppliers and several hundred line items, sometimes a few thousand, depending on the final product.
+Since control of the cost of goods sold is extremely critical for the success of the businesses, sourcing teams have evolved very well in managing the complexities of spreadsheets.
 Starting from bid collection and comparison, Spreadsheets are used for all purposes.
-Exchange of information between buyers and suppliers happens through emails.
+The exchange of information between buyers and suppliers happens through emails.
 Though the sourcing gets completed through this method, most of the process remains opaque to the rest of the organization.
 There is no immediate visibility of status, spend, cost & risk.
 Under increasingly shorter timelines to bring new products to the market and continuous improvements in the products, the process as a whole remains inefficient and optimum costs are not arrived at.